 Paleo Shrimp Scampi with Beet Noodles

 You know when you’re going about your normal day (checking email, shucking oysters, applying mascara) and all of a sudden, without any warning, an intense food craving hits you like an infuriating clean glass door that you thought was open?
 That happened to me the other day.
 As if struck by lightening, I was hit with an intense craving for shrimp scampi.
 The craving was only intensified by my further noodling over the fact that I haven’t had shrimp scampi in over 4 years.
 4 YEARS?!
-Someone get this girl a plate of noodley shrimp STAT.
+Someone get this girl a plate of noodley paleo shrimp scampi STAT.